YourSwimLog.com

 The shoes are built with a rubberized outsole that shoots water away from the bottom of the foot for a secure grip.
 In terms of composition, the shoe is 70% textile and 30% neoprene (the same water-resistant material that you find in surfing and open water swimming wet-suits).

-With a breathable upper mesh, easy slide-in hooks on the heel, and a light, fast-drying construction, the Speedo Seaside Lace 5.0 Water Shoes for Men is an awesome way to keep your feet secure and get the most of your water-based adventures.
+With a breathable upper mesh, easy slide-in hooks on the heel, and a light, fast-drying construction, the Speedo Seaside Lace 5.0 Water Shoes is an awesome way to keep your feet secure and get the most of your water-based adventures.

 Speedo Seaside Lace 5.0 Men's Water Shoe